Feline Herpes: What Cat Parents Should Know

 Ana Luz Crespi / Stocksy

-Have you considered adopting a cat, but are a little worried because they have feline herpes?
-This common condition in cats is manageable and doesn’t stop most cats from living long, happy lives.
-While it’s essential to understand the disease, provide the necessary care, and take appropriate precautions to keep other cats safe — feline herpes doesn’t have to be a dealbreaker.
-Read on to explore what you need to know to keep your new friend feeling their best.
+While it’s essential to understand how the virus works, recognize symptoms, provide the necessary care, and take appropriate precautions to keep other cats safe — feline herpes doesn’t have to be a dealbreaker.

-What is feline herpes?
+What is feline herpes virus?

-Feline herpes, also known as feline viral rhinotracheitis (FVR), is a common infection caused by feline herpesvirus type 1 (FeHV-1, FHV or FHV-1).
-This disease can cause lifelong challenges for infected cats and pose a risk to other felines.
+Feline herpes, also known as feline viral rhinotracheitis (FVR), is a common infection caused by feline herpesvirus type one (FeHV-1, FHV or FHV-1).
+It affects cats of all ages and is especially common in shelters, rescues, and multi-cat environments.

-How do cats get feline herpes?
+How contagious is feline herpes?

-Even if an infected cat isn’t showing symptoms, these virus particles enter the environment and stick on food and water dishes, toys, and other surfaces.
-Here, the virus particles can come into contact with other cats and infect them.
-This means a cat does not need to come into direct contact with an infected cat to get feline herpes.
-However, indirect transmission is more likely if the particles have not dried out — so once the saliva, eye, or nose discharge dries on a surface, the virus may die off.
-Still, appropriate and thorough cleaning of these surfaces and items is recommended.
+The virus particles can survive in the environment and stick to food and water dishes, toys, and other surfaces — even if an infected cat isn’t showing symptoms.
+Indirect transmission is more likely if the particles have not dried out — so once saliva, eye, or nose discharge dries on a surface, the virus may die off.

-Types of feline herpes
+Symptoms of feline herpes

 Knowing which signs and symptoms to look out for is an important part of caring for a feline herpes-positive cat.
 Although feline herpes is a lifelong disease, it is possible to manage the symptoms of active infections and keep your cat comfortable.

-When initially infected, a cat will typically begin showing symptoms within two to five days, and these symptoms can last for a few weeks.
-Throughout the life of your cat, symptoms will recur when the chronic infection once again becomes active.
-These symptoms can be minor to severe:
+When initially infected, a cat will typically begin showing symptoms within two to five days.
+These symptoms can last for a few weeks and range from minor to severe:

 • Sneezing